Instructions for Authors

 Discussion must meet the same requirements as Technical Papers, except as follows:

-2.3.1 The manuscript must not exceed two single spaced pages in length.
+2.3.1 The manuscript must not exceed four double spaced pages in length.

 2.3.2 Keywords and an abstract are not required.

-2.3.4 The discussor’s name must appear below the Technical Paper or General Interest Topic title as “Discussion by …” The discussor’s affiliation (company, address) must also be listed.
+2.3.4 The discusser’s name must appear below the Technical Paper or General Interest Topic title as “Discussion by …” The discusser’s affiliation (company, address) must also be listed.

 2.3.5 Figures, tables, and references provided by the discusser must be identified by letter rather than number.
 Figures, tables, and references appearing in the original paper are to be referenced as in the original manuscript

 For more information, contact TMS at firstname.lastname@example.org or call (303) 939-9700.